microsoft/PowerToys/README.md

  - Fixed startup crashes in the editor when the Visual C++ Redistributable wasn't installed.
 (This was a hotfix for 0.80)
  - Fixed an accessibility issue where the first button wasn't focused after adding a new row in the editor.
  - Environment Variables are now expanded in arguments of programs started through a shortcut.
 Thanks [@HydroH](https://github.com/HydroH)!

+### Paste as Plain Text

+ - Paste as Plain Text was removed as a separate utility, since its functionality is now part of the Advanced Paste utility.

 ### Peek